How much will be paid

 Only when land is within the moorland line and Severely Disadvantaged Areas (SDAs) and where one of the following is needed:

-- significant changes to vegetation management, to bring about favourable or recovering condition, or benefit priority habitats and species
+- significant changes to vegetation management, to bring about favourable or recovering condition of designated sites or functionality of priority habitats and to benefit priority species

 Where this supplement cannot be used